Reactions to a diagnosis (in my case of MS) are widely described in literature as following similar patterns to a bereavement:

 But then acceptance.

-One of the (several) emotional conversations I had during my recent Lemtrada treatment was with a fellow patient who had symptoms extremely similar to mine.
+One of the (several) emotional conversations I had over the last few weeks was with a fellow patient who had symptoms extremely similar to mine.
 He was the same age (almost to the day) – and was even (slightly spookily) of similar appearance.
 But he had been diagnosed much earlier than me – some 3 years previously.

 In the last few months, triggered by symptoms very similar to what I had been experiencing, he had stopped full-time work; and “retired” from his sport (where he had reached a decent level).
 He now used a walking-aid when his symptoms were at their worst.